A detailed analysis of the four bases of psychic abilities - collectedness arising from aspiration, energy, purification of mind, and investigation.

 And how, bhikkhus, does a bhikkhu dwell contemplating ‘As below, so above; as above, so below?’
 Here, bhikkhus, a bhikkhu contemplates this very body from the soles of the feet upward and from the crown of the head downward, bounded by skin and full of various kinds of impurities: ‘In this body there are hairs, body hairs, nails, teeth, skin, flesh, sinews, bones, bone marrow, kidneys, heart, liver, diaphragm, spleen, lungs, intestines, mesentery, stomach, feces, bile, phlegm, pus, blood, sweat, fat, tears, grease, saliva, snot, oil of the joints, and urine.’
 Thus, bhikkhus, a bhikkhu dwells contemplating ‘As below, so above; as above, so below.’

-And how, bhikkhus, does a bhikkhu dwell contemplating 'As by day, so by night; as by night, so by day?'
-Here, bhikkhus, a bhikkhu develops the base of psychic ability that is endowed with collectedness arising from energy, accompanied by an intention of continuous effort by day, and also by night, thus: 'My energy will not be too slack, nor too intense, nor inwardly inhibited, nor outwardly scattered.'
-He dwells contemplating 'As before, so after; as after, so before; as below, so above; as above, so below; as by day, so by night; as by night, so by day.'
-Thus, bhikkhus, a bhikkhu dwells contemplating 'As by day, so by night; as by night, so by day.'
+And how, bhikkhus, does a bhikkhu dwell contemplating ‘As by day, so by night; as by night, so by day?’
+Here, bhikkhus, a bhikkhu develops the base of psychic ability that is endowed with collectedness arising from determination, accompanied by an intention of continuous effort by day, and also by night, thus: ‘My determination will not be too slack, nor too intense, nor inwardly inhibited, nor outwardly scattered.’
+He dwells contemplating ‘As before, so after; as after, so before; as below, so above; as above, so below; as by day, so by night; as by night, so by day.’
+Thus, bhikkhus, a bhikkhu dwells contemplating ‘As by day, so by night; as by night, so by day.’

 And how, bhikkhus, does a bhikkhu develop a mind that is clarified, unconfined, and radiant?
 Here, bhikkhus, a bhikkhu‘s perception of brightness is well grasped, and his perception of day is well established.
 Thus, bhikkhus, a bhikkhu develops a mind that is clarified, unconfined, and radiant.